 This is a ranking of colleges and universities based solely on the popularity of their Horticulture program.
 Read the methodology here.

 Texas A&M University - College Station is the best choice for students thinking about a Horticulture degree.
-Placed in College Station, Texas, this school is a good choice for students who enjoy the buzz of a substantial city.
+Want a large student body?
+This school has over 20,000 students on campus.

 It's hard to beat Oklahoma State University - Oklahoma City if you wish to study Horticulture.
 Positioned in Oklahoma City, Oklahoma, this university is ideal for students who blossom in a city atmosphere.